greg1951/react-readme-docs/Typescript-course/BasicWrapper.md

 }
 ```

-The App component shown below implements the wrapper.
+The App component shown below implements all of the wrappers.

 Note in the `saveHandler event handler` below the type matches the **unknown** type as defined in the wrapper `Form component`.
 However, a conversion of _data_ using the **as keyword** redefines it using the form types defined here.